Aissa Doumara Ngatansou was 15 years old when she was forced into marriage.

 “The example set by the women we support gives hope to others and shows us how violence against women and girls affects all of society,” she said.
 “It doesn’t only target the victim, but also her family and children, her community and the whole country.
 Fighting against it is the key to enhancing human rights and promoting development.”

-Ngantansou is proud to have helped remove the taboo from discussions about gender-based violence, giving survivors the courage to seek trauma counselling and demand change in the halls of government.
+Ngantansou is proud to have helped remove the taboo from discussions about gender-based violence, giving survivors the courage to seek trauma counseling and demand change in the halls of government.
 “Now I even hear female politicians publicly reveal that they too were victims of violence.
 I am glad I could live to witness this change, and to know I have contributed to it.”

 Community members learned information on gender-based violence prevention and response, gender and masculinity concepts in Damaturu, Yobe State, north-east of Nigeria.
 Photo: UN Women